zuozhenggh/learning-library/developer-library/atp-apex-oda/skill/skill2.md

 Estimated Lab Time: 20 minutes

+### Objectives

+In this lab, you will:
+- Build your first skill
+- Import the custom component
+- Create intents
+- Integrate your custom component with the intents

+### Prerequisites

+- This lab assumes you have successfully completed all the previous labs

 ## **STEP 1**: Build your first Skill

 In this workshop, we're starting from scratch.
 So the first thing you'll do is **create** a new skill.